 Cropping your images to fit in a circle can be a really useful technique.
-You could use the cropped image as a profile picture for your social media sites or preserve the transparency of the background and add it into another project.
+You could use the cropped image as a profile picture for your social media sites or preserve the transparency of the background and add it to another project.
 Luckily, it couldn’t be simpler to do!

 We will of course begin with opening our image in Photoshop- the one that we want to crop into a circle.
 To do this, load the program and head to File > Open, and choose the relevant photo from your files.

-So, now that you have the image open within Photoshop, you’re almost ready to crop it into a circle, but before we can act on the layer in this way, we must change it from being a background layer, allowing us to work with it as we would with a normal layer.
+Now that you have the image open within Photoshop, you’re almost ready to crop it into a circle, but before we can act on the layer in this way, we must change it from being a background layer, allowing us to work with it as we would with a normal layer.

 This can be done within seconds by clicking once on the lock icon at the end of the layer in the Layers Window, as shown below.